|

 Epigenetic regulatory networks and junk DNA

-phenotypes, because genes can be switched on and off to produce unique combinations
+A relatively small set of genes can produce diverse phenotypes, because genes can be switched on and off, to create unique combinations

 in Four Dimensions: Genetic, Epigenetic, Behavioral, and Symbolic Variation